213withani/thinglearned/ReactJS-State.md

 What’s the difference between water and ice?
 Temperature
 * With water, simply put it in your freezer (below 32F) and its state will change from liquid to a solid.
 * If you put it on a hot stovetop (above 212F), its state will change from liquid to gas.

+# So what is state?

+“state”, an object that determines how that component renders & behaves.